madrobby/zepto/README.markdown

 ### Recommendations ###

+ - Make sure the site still works without JavaScript since many devices doesn't support it!
+Use it as an enhancement and not as a prerequisite.
-Best used if you stick in the contents of zepto.min.js into a `<script>` tag in your HTML (no need to load it form an external file).
+ - Best used if you stick in the contents of zepto.min.js into a `<script>` tag in your HTML (no need to load it form an external file).
+ - Compress your JavaScript files before deploying.

 I'd love some help on this, so please feel free to mess around!